secret-scanning-sig/research/generic-pattern-format/README.md

 Rough outline (just a brain dump, this isn't set in stone):

-- Look for existing tools that do this well (e.g. Sigma rules, [secret-patterns-db](https://github.com/mazen160/secrets-patterns-db), others?)
+- Look for existing tools that do this well for ideas (e.g. Sigma rules, [secret-patterns-db](https://github.com/mazen160/secrets-patterns-db), others?) and check if there's already an [existing standard](https://xkcd.com/927/) for this.
-- Pick a set of initial translation targets (Splunk Search, Gitleaks, Trufflehog, Nosey Parker, GitHub Secret Scanning, Bash (with grep and basic cli tools), some other really tricky one)
+- Pick a set of initial translation targets (Splunk Search, Gitleaks, Trufflehog, Nosey Parker, GitHub Secret Scanning, YARA, Bash (with grep and basic cli tools), some other really tricky one)
 - Pick a set of initial patterns to try to write (pull from gitleaks, LeakTK, Nosey Parker, secret patterns db, others?).
 - Collect the rules in this repo under something like `data/patterns/<provider>/<rule-file>` and include a README.md to cite where we pull the data from and add licenses if needed
 - Start work on pulling out the common bits from those rules in a way way that easily translates[^1].